raj-prog/dicee/README.md

 ## Getting Started

-This project is a starting point for a Flutter application.
+Created a dice roll at the press of a button.

 ![dice demo](https://github.com/raj-prog/dicee/blob/master/img/dicee-demo.gif)